JonKing93/Github-Tutorial-Workshop/workshop/exercise-1.md

 In order to track changes to a project, Github needs the contents of the project to be stored in a folder.
 This field specifies the location of that folder.
 You can either create a completely new folder (if building a project from scratch), or specify an existing folder on your computer that already contains a project.

-For this workshop, go ahead and create a completely new folder so we can build a repository from scratch.
+For this workshop, I'd suggest creating a completely new folder so you can build a repository from scratch.
 Choose somewhere easy to access so you can return to this project throughout the workshop.

 ### Initialize with README

 The next option is a checkbox indicating whether to initialize the project with a README file.
-A readme is a text document that can provide a summary or information about a project.
+A README is a text document that can provide a summary or information about a project.
 Think of it as analogous to the abstract in a scientific paper.
-Creating a README is optional, but recommended and common practice with Github.
+Creating a README is optional, but recommended and common practice for Github.
 For this workshop, go ahead and select the checkbox so that the repository includes a README.

 ### Gitignore